lalith2306/SpektraTask/GettingStartedHack.md

-# Hands On Lab: Activate Activate GenAI with Azure - Hackathon
+# Activate Activate GenAI with Azure - Hackathon

+Welcome to the Activate GenAI Hackathon!
+Today, you're set to dive into the transformative world of AI, with a focus on utilizing the power of Azure OpenAI services.
+Prepare yourself for a day of intense learning, innovation, and hands-on experience that will elevate your understanding of AI integration in application development.
 ### Overall Estimated Duration: 60 minutes

 ## Overview